andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

   \- Helping administer grants to people who are homeless

-  \- Being an 'ambassador' for the campaign within a specific area of Wigan Borough, or with particular networks such as colleges, churches or community groups.
+  \- Being an 'ambassador' for the campaign within a specific area of the borough, or with particular networks such as colleges, churches or community groups.